Boxers (song)

-"Boxers" is a song by Morrissey, released in January 1995 to promote a tour of the same name.

-The single reached number 23 in the UK Singles Chart, despite not featuring on an album at the time of the release.
+"Boxers" is a song by English singer-songwriter Morrissey, released in January 1995 to promote a tour of the same name.
+The single reached number 23 on the UK Singles Chart despite not appearing on an album at the time of the release.
 The title track and the two B-sides would later be compiled on the World of Morrissey that was released in February that year.